nf-core/sarek/docs/usage.md

 ### --species

-This specifies the species used for running VEP annotation.
-For human data, this needs to be set to `homo_sapiens`, for mouse data `mus_musculus` as the annotation needs to know where to look for appropriate annotation references.
+This specifies the species used for running `VEP` annotation.
 If you use iGenomes or a local resource with `genomes.conf`, this has already been set for you appropriately.

 ### --vep_cache_version